-As a GCSE Science student at Ashbourne you will get a thorough grounding in Biology, Chemistry and Physics in the course we offer, allowing them the opportunity to continue any of these subjects at A level.
+As a GCSE Science student at Ashbourne you will get a thorough grounding in Biology, Chemistry and Physics in the course offered, allowing you the opportunity to continue any of these subjects at A level.
 You will explore a wide range of topics within each subject, receive plenty of practical experience and discuss pressing global issues related to science.

-Students learn how to answer all types of exam-style questions from short answers and source based stimulus response to essays and techniques in preparing for and answering compulsory questions.
+You learn how to answer all types of exam-style questions from short answers and source based stimulus response to essays and techniques in preparing for and answering compulsory questions.
 You also get regular exam-condition practice.

-Our small class sizes and attention to individual student’s needs enables everyone to keep pace and reach their full potential.
+Our small class sizes and attention to your individual needs will allow you to keep pace and reach your full potential.

 Which syllabus do we follow?